tr3ck3r/linklight/exercises/networking_selfpaced/exercises/5-5-updatesnmp/README.md

 # Exercise 5.5 - Updating SNMP using Ansible

+>You may have completed this as part of 2.0 and can skip this exercise.

 Using Ansible you can update the configuration of routers either by pushing a configuration file to the device or you can push configuration lines directly to the device.
 Herein you will see how to update SNMP.

 #### Step 1